Calculate Feeding Amounts

 Step 3: Calculate Monthly Feeding Estimates

 Once weekly calculations have been identified, it is time to calculate the amount for food needed for one month (28-30 days).
-Four full weeks calculates to 28 days but a full month is 30 days, either option can be used for this step.
 Multiply weekly feeding amounts by 4 to calculate amounts for 28 days or multiple daily feeding amounts by 30 to calculate amounts for 30 days.

 On average US citizens can expect to spend around $2.50/lb to feed a complete raw diet using local resources.
-Higher budgets allow more variety and lower costs can be achieved.
-However, this will depend on local resources.
+Higher budgets allow for more variety but lower costs can often be achieved.
+This will depend on local resources.
 Multiply the total amount of food needed for one month by 2.5 to calculate an estimate for a monthly budget.

 These calculations identify the amount of food and ingredients for one month which is ideal for monthly meal prep and to calculate monthly budgets.

-When the hard work is completed on paper, meal prep becomes more efficient.
-Prepare the raw recipes and meal rotation on paper to help the physical process of prepping go by smoother.
-Following a set amount of recipes will streamline prep and provide guidance on what items to combine in individual containers.
+When the hard work is completed in advance on paper, meal prep becomes more efficient.
+Prepare the raw recipes and meal rotation on paper to help the physical process of prepping go by more smoothly.
+Following a set of recipes will streamline prep and provide guidance on what items to combine in individual containers.

 Example 1

-If meal prep is needed to last one week and there are two available recipes, each recipe will need to be created four times during meal prep to make enough meals to last for a full week.
+If meal prep is needed to last one week and there are two available recipes, each daily recipe will need to be created 3-4 times to make enough meals to last for a full week.

 Example 2

-If meal prep is needed to last one month and there are two available recipes, each recipe will need to be created 15 times during meal prep to make enough meals to last for 30 days.
+If meal prep is needed to last one month and there are two available recipes, each daily recipe will need to be created 14-15 times to make enough meals to last for 28-30 days.

-The amount of labor required for meal prep can be overwhelming for many and it is best to start small, over time increase the amount and complexity.
-Raw feeding recipes can be created using PMR or BARF model guidelines for adult dogs, puppies, or cats.
-It is best to keep the number of recipes down to a minimum which makes meal prep less overwhelming.
+The amount of labor required for meal prep can be overwhelming for many.
+It is best to start small and increase the amount and complexity over time.
+Raw feeding recipes can be purchased from a nutritionist or created using PMR or BARF model guidelines for adult dogs, puppies, or cats.
+It is best to keep the number of recipes down to a minimum which will make meal prep less overwhelming.

 Raw Feeding Meal Prep

-At this part all of the homework for meal prep should be completed on paper.
-Keep the calculations and recipes on hand close by to provide guidance while preparing individual meals.
+At this point all of the homework for meal prep should be completed on paper.
+Keep the calculations and recipes on hand to provide guidance while preparing individual meals.

 Step 1: Prepare All Produce Before Meal Prep

 It is recommended to prepare all vegetables, seeds, nuts, and fruit the day before meal prep.
-This helps conserve time during meal prep and keeps the assembly line of meal prep moving efficiently.
+This conserves time during meal prep and keeps the assembly line of meal prep moving efficiently.
 Each produce item has their own recommended preparation method:

 Vegetables

-Low glycemic vegetables can be pureed raw while starchy vegetables need to be cooked.
+Low glycemic vegetables can be pureed raw while starchy vegetables must be cooked.

 Seeds and Nuts

-Soak all seeds and nuts in a lightly salted water solution for 24 hours before use.
+Soak most seeds and nuts in a lightly salted water solution for 24 hours before use.
+Drain them prior to use.

 Fruit